Farmingdale State College: Campus

 The campus spans over 380 acres and more than 30 buildings.
-Farmingdale State College is primarily a commuter school, but does offer residence halls.
+Farmingdale State College is primarily a commuter school but does offer residence halls.

 Its Solar Energy Center is the first center to be accredited in the Northeast and the fourth in the nation, and Farmingdale has a federally funded Green Building Institute, an electric-fuel-powered campus fleet, a charging station, and a Smart Energy House.
-The Campus Center also features an energy-efficient roofing structure.
+The Campus Center also has an energy-efficient roofing structure.

 Athletics

 Farmingdale State College teams participate as a member of the National Collegiate Athletic Association's Division III and is a member of the Skyline Conference.
 The Intercollegiate Athletic Program supports and expands the total educational experience offered by the college.
-The program serves as a laboratory for the education of the student-athlete, and is conducted in keeping with the general educational mission of the college.
-Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field; while women's sports include basketball, cross country, lacrosse, soccer, softball, tennis, track & field and volleyball.
+The program serves as a laboratory for the education of the student-athlete and is conducted in keeping with the general educational mission of the college.

+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis, and track & field; while women's sports include basketball, cross country, lacrosse, soccer, softball, tennis, track & field, and volleyball.